 Got a claim from a major flood, storm or natural disaster?

 If you have suffered a loss during a major weather or disaster event, you’ll no doubt have some questions about the process.
 During a widespread event there is a significant increase in the volume and complexity of claims, and for this reason a dedicated approach major claims is setup.
-During these times Initio and its insurer, IAG, work closely together to resolve your claim.
+During these times Initio and its underwriter, IAG, work closely together to resolve your claim.

 Who is IAG?